aedans/Nylon/README.md

 ## Constants

 Constants in Nylon are functions that take no arguments and push a constant to the stack.
-There are four constant types: Doubles, characters, stacks, and functions.
+There are four constant types: Doubles, characters, lists, and functions.
 Booleans are be represented using 0/1.
 Constants are declared as follows:

 Doubles:
 <pre>